Dhruman17/Skyboard-FB32/README.md

    - Use Arduino IDE to upload firmware
    - System automatically handles the update process
    - Development and testing support

+### Firebase Configuration
+1. Access the configuration portal:
+   - Connect to "Skyboard_AP" WiFi network
+   - Open browser and navigate to 192.168.4.1
+   - Click on "Firebase Settings" in the menu

+2. Enter Firebase credentials:
+   - API Key from Firebase Console
+   - Email address for authentication
+   - Password for authentication

+3. Save and apply:
+   - Click "Save Configuration"
+   - System will store credentials in EEPROM
+   - System will restart with new credentials
+   - Verify connection in Firebase console

 ## Firebase Data Structure